backstage/backstage/.changeset/eighty-kings-dress.md

 '@backstage/backend-common': patch
 ---

-In preparation to the new backend system stable release, the `isDatabaseConnectionError` helper have been moved to the `backend-plugin-api` package and deprecated from `backend-common`.
+In preparation to the new backend system stable release, the `isDatabaseConflictError` helper have been moved to the `@backstage/backend-plugin-api` package and deprecated from `@backstage/backend-common`.